 Lending has also seen a significant decline

-The loaning of money to loved ones reduced by 28% between March 2019 and March 2020.
+The loaning of money to loved ones was reduced by 28% between March 2019 and March 2020.
 Then by a further 34% over the months of lockdown.
-Just under a fifth (19%) have lent money to loved ones in the last year compared to two fifths (40%) in March 2019.
+Just under a fifth (19%) have lent money to loved ones in the last year compared to two-fifths (40%) in March 2019.
 (See graph 2).